IEC 60320

-IEC 60320 Appliance couplers for household and similar general purposes is a set of standards from the International Electrotechnical Commission (IEC) specifying non-locking connectors for connecting power supply cords to electrical appliances of voltage not exceeding 250 V (a.c.) and rated current not exceeding 16 A. Different types of connector (distinguished by shape and size) are specified for different combinations of current, temperature and earthing requirements.
-Unlike IEC 60309 connectors, they are not coded for voltage; users must ensure that the voltage rating of the equipment is compatible with the mains supply.
-The standard uses the term coupler to encompass connectors on power cords and power inlets and outlets built into appliances.
+IEC 60320, entitled "Appliance couplers for household and similar general purposes", is a set of standards published by the International Electrotechnical Commission (IEC) that defines non-locking appliance couplers for connecting power supply cords to electrical appliances.
+These couplers are intended for use with devices operating at voltages up to 250 V (AC) and currents up to 16 A. The standard specifies various types of connectors, differentiated by shape and size, to accommodate different combinations of current ratings, temperature tolerances, and earthing requirements.

+Unlike IEC 60309 connectors, IEC 60320 couplers are not keyed or color-coded to indicate voltage; it is the responsibility of the user to ensure that the appliance's voltage rating is compatible with the local mains supply.
+The standard uses the term coupler to refer collectively to both the appliance inlets and outlets, as well as the connectors on power supply cords.

-The first edition of IEC 320 (later renumbered IEC 60320) was published in 1970.
+The first edition of the standard was published in 1970 under the designation IEC 320.
+It was renumbered to IEC 60320 in 1994 as part of the IEC's revision and reorganization of its numbering system.

 Terminology

 Appliance couplers enable the use of standard inlets and country-specific cord sets which allow manufacturers to produce the same appliance for many markets, where only the cord set has to be changed for a particular market.
 Interconnection couplers allow a power supply from a piece of equipment or an appliance to be made available to other equipment or appliances.
 Couplers described under these standards have standardized current and temperature ratings.

 The parts of the couplers are defined in the standard as follows.